 set noglob eval `tset -s ...` unset noglob

 to bring the terminal information into the environment.
 Doing so makes programs such as vi(1) start up faster.
 If the SHELL environment variable ends with csh, C shell commands are output, otherwise Bourne shell commands are output.

 Specify (map) a terminal type when connected to a generic port (such as dialup or plugboard) identified by port-ID.
 The baudrate argument can be used to check the baudrate of the port and set the terminal type accordingly.
 The target rate is prefixed by any combination of the following operators to specify the conditions under which the mapping is made:

-It is not the case that (negates the specified operators).
+It is not the case that (negates the above operators)